rebsonoliveira/sql-server/samples/features/in-memory/benchmark-order-processing/README.md

 The recommendation is to use two different drivers:
   - a.
 Main order processing driver(s), each multi-threaded (e.g., 100 or 200 clients), and running the procedures GetOrdersByCustomerID, GetProductsByType, GetProductsPriceByPK, ProductSelectionCriteria, and InsertOrder.
   - b.
-Fulfullment driver, which runs the procedure FulfillOrders.
+Fulfillment driver, which runs the procedure FulfillOrders.
 This driver should have a single client to avoid conflicts.

 ## Workload description